tbela99/uploadManager/README.md

 - progress bar for browsers that support HTML5 File API (chrome5+, safari4+, Firefox 3.6+)
 - no input file for Firefox 4
 - iframe for the others
+- customizable by css (fully customizable in firefox 4 and later)
+- easy to use

 [Demo](http://tbela.fragged.org/demos/upload/Demo/)
 ![Screenshot](http://github.com/tbela99/uploadManager/raw/master/screenshot.png)